Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

-In the previous sections, all of the described methodologies used predefined rules.
-However, quite like the MLN, many other approaches attempt to learn rules for KGC or other graph reasoning tasks.
-Most of these methods train some neural or embedding module to learn confidences for rules or systematically adjust a rule-mining scheme.
-As we will see next, the majority of these approaches fall into one or more sub-groups based on similarities in their general architectures as well as the ways in which rules are learned.
+In the previous sections, all of the described methodologies used predefined rules for KGC.
+However, quite like the MLN, approaches in this final category attempt to \textit{learn} such rules.
+Such approaches are represented in Fig. \ref{fig:taxonomy}-C, and, collectively, they possess \textit{all} of the five characteristics listed in \S\ref{section:nesy_graphs}.
+Overall, most of these methods train some neural module to learn confidences for rules or systematically adjust a rule mining scheme which constitutes the symbolic module.
+The presence of dynamic symbolic modules makes these approaches unique from all previously described categories.
+In particular, it makes this category of approaches strong with regard to the \mbox{\refinterp} characteristic.
+As we will see next, the majority of these approaches fall into one or more subcategories based on similarities in their general architectures as well as the ways in which rules are learned.

-\subsubsection{EM Algorithm Methods}
+\subsubsection{\textbf{EM Algorithm Methods}}

 Many rule-learning methods claim to take an Expectation-Maximization algorithm (EM) based approach, alternating between two modules whose outcomes inform each other.
-The EM algorithm is used to estimate the maximum likelihood of model parameters for situations in which there is incomplete data \cite{gupta2011theory, ng2012algorithm}.
+These approaches are listed in the leftmost branch of Fig. \ref{fig:taxonomy}-C and distinguished by the \mbox{\refinterp}, \mbox{\refguide}, and \mbox{\refunderep} characteristics.
+Put succinctly, the EM algorithm is used to estimate the maximum likelihood of model parameters for situations in which there is incomplete data \cite{dempster1977maximum}.
 KGC, then, is an ideal and obvious setting for such methods.
+With varying degrees of faithfulness to the original EM algorithm proposed by Dempster \etal \cite{dempster1977maximum}, the approaches in this section all, generally, claim to adopt the iterative nature of the EM algorithm.
+More specifically, each approach alternates between the prediction of missing components (the ``E-step''), typically in the form of KGC, and the optimization of model parameters to account for such predictions (the ``M-step'').
+Normally, the parameters to be optimized belong to the symbolic module, which can be understood in this section as a dynamic framework involving logical rules (\textit{e.g.,} a MLN or rule mining system).
+These methods vary, however, in their interpretations of how an EM-based algorithm might be executed for KGC.